cyandray/cyandray/README.md

 - 👋 Hi, I’m Cleo The Coder!
 - 👀 I’m interested in everything that deals with the Cloud.
-- 🌱 I’m currently learning and will be certified in AWS Practitioner (CLF-C01), Microsoft Azure Administration (AZ-104), and Microsoft Azure Fundamentals (AZ-900).
-I am also learnering kubernetes, terraform, and docker.
+- 🌱 I’m currently certified in Microsoft Azure Fundamentals (AZ-900).
+I am studying for Microsoft Azure Administration (AZ-104) and AWS Practitioner (CLF-C01).
+- 🚢 I have hands on project doing Kubernetes, Terraform, and Docker.
 - 📫 How to reach me @cleothecoder on Twitter and Instagram!

 <!---